nnotych/AWS-S3bucket-Static-Website-Example/README.md

 **Project site screen**
 ![examplesitescreen](examplesitescreen.png)

+To run the site locally, clone the repository and open the index.html file.
+The main code of the site is located in the index.html file.

-The site is not adapted for viewing on mobile devices.
+>The site is not adapted for viewing on mobile devices.

 **Good luck everyone learning S3 AWS!:-)**